armno/MapKit/README.md

 # MapKit plugin for iOS and Android

-Forked from @imhotep's great [MapKit](https://github.com/imhotep/MapKit) plugin and customized to fit my own needs.
+> Forked from @imhotep's great [MapKit](https://github.com/imhotep/MapKit) plugin and customized to fit my own needs.
+I'm primarily focusing on iOS but also expecting the same functionality on Android too.

 Uses *Apple Maps* on iOS and *Google Maps v2* on Android